Geraldton Buccaneers

-The Geraldton Buccaneers, also known as the Buccs, are an Australian basketball team based in Geraldton, Western Australia.
-The Buccaneers compete in the Men's NBL1 West and play their home games at Activewest Stadium.
-The team is affiliated with Geraldton Amateur Basketball Association (GABA), the major administrative basketball organisation in the region.
+Geraldton Buccaneers is an NBL1 West club based in Geraldton, Western Australia.
+The club fields a team in both the Men's and Women's NBL1 West.
+The club is a division Geraldton Amateur Basketball Association (GABA), the major administrative basketball organisation in the region.
+The Buccaneers play their home games at Activewest Stadium.

-Team history
+Club history

 Background

-In 1950, the Geraldton Amateur Basketball Association (GABA) was established.
+Organised men's basketball in Geraldton commenced in 1950, with a women's competition beginning ten years later.
+The association was officially named the Geraldton Amateur Basketball Association in 1960.

 In the 1980s, the Western Australian Basketball Federation sought to expand the Perth-based District Competition and began approaching various business people in the country areas to gauge their interest in a statewide basketball competition.
 Among those approached were Brian Middleton and Graham Greenaway, residents of Geraldton.
 Middleton and Greenaway convinced Kevin Jones, the Administrator of the GABA, to join them in establishing a basketball team in Geraldton.
 With Jones leading the project, Middleton and Greenaway provided funding for the licence and became the team's private owners.
 They served as the licencees until the GABA eventually bought the rights to the team.
 Geraldton was joined by Albany and Bunbury, and then Kalgoorlie and Mandurah.